 10.5.
 Incremental Backup

 To address this issue, PostgreSQL introduced incremental backups in version 17.
-An incremental backup saves only the changed portions of the files taken in the preceding backup.
+An incremental backup saves only the changed portions of the files modified since the preceding backup.

-In the following subsections, we will explore the overview of incremental backups, the process of creating incremental backups with pg_basebackup, and the data format of incremental backups.
+The following subsections describe the overview of incremental backups, the process of creating them with pg_basebackup, and the internal data format.

 10.5.1.
 Incremental Backup Overview